-The bottomline is- your portfolio will be better sans the old medieval projects.
-Unless an old project features something really breakthrough, keep those oldies out.
+The bottom line is- your portfolio will be better sans the old medieval projects.
+Unless an old project features something really a breakthrough, keep those oldies out.

-When we take up a field as a profession, we have to work on certain projects at times that do not define our forte or our specialty.
-For example, Tom Cruise wasn’t certainly as comfortable doing “Legend” as he is always cool donning that dashing hunk in “Mission Impossible” franchise.
-Why do you think he did that god forsaken fantasy movie?
+When we take up a field as a profession, we have to work on certain projects at times that do not define our forte or our speciality.
+For example, Tom Cruise wasn’t certainly as comfortable doing “Legend” as he is always cool donning that dashing hunk in the “Mission Impossible” franchise.
+Why do you think he did that god-forsaken fantasy movie?
 Well, acting is his profession and at times actors have to take up roles and films just for the sake of work and money.
-But does that mean “Legend” will get a berth in his list of movie portfolio?
+But does that mean “Legend” will get a berth in his list of movie portfolios?
 Certainly not.
 The same goes for a web designer.

-For instance, let’s say your specialty lays in developing non-WordPress website.
-But, at some point you had used WordPress for one of your projects.
+For instance, let’s say your speciality lays in developing non-WordPress websites.
+But, at some point, you used WordPress for one of your projects.
 You had a nice experience but you would prefer not to utilize WP again.

-Sometimes, it is absolutely okay to dabble into projects that don’t belong to your particular niche.
+Sometimes, it is absolutely okay to dabble in projects that don’t belong to your particular niche.
 But if it’s something you aren’t at home with, it’s better not to list it in your portfolio.
-It’s because, once again, your portfolio is the representative of the professional you are.
-If you list something that you aren’t comfortable doing, it would misguide your employer or client into considering you are looking forward to work more on such projects.
+It’s because, once again, your portfolio is representative of the professional you are.
+If you list something that you aren’t comfortable doing, it would misguide your employer or client into considering you are looking forward to working more on such projects.

 Do not include a project in your portfolio that paid below your regular price point.
-And these includes even those projects that you were in your niche.
+And these include even those projects that you were in your niche.

 Now, nobody is saying that low-budget or small projects aren’t exactly valuable.
 Sometimes, they could offer an excellent opportunity for a designer to learn and gain experience.
 In fact, low-budget projects could be handy when you are trying to pull in smaller gigs.
 Read why and how in our previous blog post here.
 But they are certainly not the ones that you would include in your portfolio.